billwear/maas-rad/high-availability-804.md

 <h3 id="heading--postgresql-ha">Enable highly-available PostgreSQL</h3>

 MAAS stores all state information in the PostgreSQL database.
 It is therefore recommended to run it in HA mode.
 Configuring HA for PostgreSQL is external to MAAS.
-You will, therefore, need to study the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html) and implement the variant of HA that makes you feel most comfortable.
+You will, therefore, need to study the [PostgreSQL documentation (external link)](https://www.postgresql.org/docs/9.5/static/high-availability.html) and implement the variant of HA that makes you feel most comfortable.

 A quick treatment of [PostgreSQL HA: hot standby](/t/postgresql-ha-hot-standby/803) is provided here for convenience only.
 This summary will give you an idea of the command line implementation of HA with PostgreSQL.